obestwalter/i3configger/README.md

     $ i3configger set mode hide

 **`select`** integrates different partial files.
-Config partials that follow the naming scheme `<key>.<value>.conf` are only rendered into the config if explicitly set via configuration or a message from the command line (which then will be persisted).
+Config partials that follow the naming scheme `<key>.<value>.conf` are only rendered into the config if explicitly set via configuration or a message from the command line.

 **`set`** assigns values to arbitrary variables that are set anywhere in the configuration.